-They are compiled manually, based on your complaints about ads on any of the websites.
-This is one of the most important elements of AdGuard’s work – namely the quality of ad filters determines the quality of the whole AdGuard’s work.
+They are compiled manually based on your complaints about ads on any of the websites.
+This is one of the most important elements of AdGuard’s work—namely, the quality of ad filters determines the quality of the whole AdGuard work.

 But there is a reverse side.
-Over the years, there are more and more advertising filters.
-And the more ad filters appear, the more memory AdGuard consumes and the slower are the web pages rendered.
+Over the years, there have been more and more advertising filters.
+And the more ad filters appear, the more memory AdGuard consumes and the slower the web pages are rendered.

-At the same time, some of the filters begin to expire, gradually becoming a dead weight that does not have any use, only consumes memory and slows down the program.
+At the same time, some of the filters begin to expire, gradually becoming a dead weight that does not have any use and only consumes memory and slows down the program.